yusiali/yusiali.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     A bit of the watch's innerworkings.
 On the left is the watch's PCB with all its parts soldered.
 In the middle is a schematic of a Nixie tube.
-On the right is a diagram of how glow discharge works (this is what gives Nixie tubes their amber glow).\n
+On the right is a diagram of how glow discharge works (this is what gives Nixie tubes their amber glow).

 </div>

 <b>Coding</b>